-Advocates race to find Georgia voters who cast bad ballots
+Advocates race to find voters to correct flawed ballots

 “It’s definitely hit or miss like anything.
 Think about a telemarketer,” said Aklima Khondoker, the Georgia state director of All Voting is Local.
 “Typically for me, when a strange phone number comes up, I think it is spam.”

-Cobb County Republican Party Chairman Jason Shepherd sent out a call Thursday for volunteers to help the state party, saying Republicans were trying to fix provisional ballots.
+Cobb County Republican Party Chairman Jason Shepherd sent out a call Thursday for volunteers to help the state party, saying Republicans were trying to correct problems with provisional ballots.
 State GOP Political Director Joe Proenza referred comment to a Trump campaign spokesperson who did not respond to an email.

-Democrat Joe Biden was leading President Donald Trump in Georgia by about 1,500 votes at midday, but final results will not be known for days.
+Democrat Joe Biden was leading President Donald Trump in Georgia by about 4,200 votes late Friday afternoon, but final results will not be known for days.
 Under Georgia law, a candidate can request a recount if the margin is less than one half of one percentage point.
+Biden’s lead was less than a tenth of a percentage point.

 The Associated Press has not declared a winner in Georgia because the race remains too close to call.
 The state’s 16 electoral votes could clinch the contest for Biden in his quest for the 270 votes needed to win the presidency.